Stockradar MEMBER LOGIN

 Achieving outperforming and consistent returns has always been seen as a very difficult objective to achieve.
 The primary aim and undertaking when founding Stockradar was to identify, prove and deliver to the investor an easily followed systematic price-based model that would achieve superior and consistent returns.

 In 2000 I embarked on and tested a system design process which was completed in 2002, I then began the recording of trades in 2003 that are benchmarked against the opening ASX prices on Monday.
-I now have 16 years of credible published trade data on the Stockradar website that quantifies the initial testing and system design.
+I now have 20 years of published trade data on the Stockradar website that quantifies the initial testing and system design.

 The data shows that the process has performed as expected and maximised the benefit of the major high in October 2007 and that the risk management process negated to a large degree the collapse into the 2009 low.
 This effect continues to perform through the market cycles.

 The issue then became how to ‘shrink’ the 160 stocks covered by Stockradar in the initial testing into smaller more manageable sized portfolios suitable for Stockradar members.
 As I recorded the data finding the right balance of portfolio size and data universe on which to draw from had been an unknown quantity up to now.
 The initial testing of the 100-stock universe / 20-stock energiser portfolio showed great initial results with the main aim of leveraging the stock picks, which we now know work well when combined with our risk governance.
 I the embarked on a testing process using different data universes and portfolio sizes.
-This paper presents the best of these outcomes.
+This paper presents the optimum outcomes.

 THE STARTING POINT

-• Stockradar Energiser portfolio 100/5 – CAGR 19.6%
+• Stockradar Energiser portfolio 100/5 – CAGR 15.9%

-• Stockradar Energiser portfolio 100/10 – CAGR 14.6%
+• Stockradar Energiser portfolio 100/10 – CAGR 11.8%

-• Stockradar Conservative portfolio 20/20 – CAGR 9.2%
+• Stockradar Conservative portfolio 20/20 – CAGR 10.2%

-• March 2003 – March 2021
+• March 2003 – September 2023

 DEFINING THE CONSERVATIVE PORTFOLIO CONSTRUCTION